aimanaijaz/P6/FeedReader/README.md

 1)RSS feed
  - Checks if allFeeds is defined and is not empty.
  - Checks if allFeeds object has a URL defined and it is not empty.
- - Checks if allFeeds object has a name defined and it is not .
+ - Checks if allFeeds object has a name defined and it is not empty.

 2) The menu
  - Ensures that the menu is hidden by default.